-This seminar explores the relationship between religion and fantasy literature through the critical study of a wide range of fantasy, including works by C.S.
+This seminar explores the relationship between religion and fantasy literature and adaptations through the critical study of a wide range of fantasy, including works by C.S.
 Lewis, J.R.R.
 Tolkien, George R.R.
-Martin, Lev Grossman, and Neil Gaiman.
+Martin, Lev Grossman, Neil Gaiman, and others.
 We will explore key themes in the study of religion, such as creation myths, innocence and experience, ritual, sacrifice, and redemption, as well as explore contemporary questions regarding religious diversity and the interplay of religion and culture.
 We will also consider how fan cultures and perhaps even the concept of fantasy itself may or may not resemble whatever it is we mean when we use the term "religion."